orientechnologies/orientdb-docs/Auto-Sharding-Index.md

 ```

 Since this index is based on the [Hash Index](Hash-Index.md), it's able to perform index read operations in one I/O operation and write operations in a maximum of three I/O operations.
 The Hash Index algorithm is based on the [Extendible Hashing](http://en.wikipedia.org/wiki/Extendible_hashing) algorithm.
 Despite not providing support for range queries, it is noticeably faster than [SB-Tree Index Algorithms](SB-Tree-index.md), (about twice as fast when querying through ten million records).

+## Performance

+On multi-core hw, using this index instead of [Hash Index](Hash-Index.md) gives about +50% more throughput on insertion on a 8 cores machine.

+## Distributed

+The fully distributed version of this index will be supported in v3.0.
+In v2.2 each node has own copy of the index with all the partitions.